 Petfren

-About the project
+About the project about-the-project

-Petfren is a mobile app designed to help parents teaching Mathematics subject to their kids in a way that’s more fun when learning together.
+Petfren is a mobile app designed to help parents teaching Mathematics subject to their kids in a way that’s more enjoyable when learning together.
 Collaborating with 2 more experienced UX/UI designers and guided by my UX mentor, this project marks my very first UX project and venture beyond design.

-The problem
+The problem the-problem

 Teaching kids any study material is an arduous task that some parents dread thinking about.
 They find it impossible to make their children to understand the importance of learning, especially Maths, when the parents also have many many other things to stress over with.
 Having seen those cases are happening too often, we set out a goal to address the issue at hand: How can we design a product that can remove some of the stress of teaching Maths subject for parents?

-Design Research
+Design Research design-research

-How are parents teaching their children right now?
+How are parents teaching their children right now? how-are-parents-teaching-their-children-right-now

 We wanted to gain a better understanding of how parents navigate teaching Math to their kids.
 After some rounds of conducting desk research and interviewing parents, we identified a few common patterns: